When it comes to colon cancer screening, you have a choice.

 Low Cost Screenings

-The State of Nevada’s Colorectal Cancer Screening Program funds free colon cancer screening for qualified individuals aged 50-64 who are uninsured or underinsured.
+The State of Nevada’s Colorectal Cancer Control Program funds free colon cancer screening for qualified individuals aged 50-64 who are uninsured or underinsured.
 Click or call Access to Healthcare Network to learn more at 877-385-2345.